-Amends Section 2252.908, Government Code, by adding Subsection (f-1).
+Adds Section 2252.908(-1), Government Code.

 Provides that a contract under the section entered into by a governmental entity or state agency is voidable for failure to provide the disclosure of interested parties required by this section only if the governmental entity or state agency provides written notice that the business entity's failure to provide the required notice and the business entity fails to submit the required disclosure on or before the 10th business day after the day the business entity receives the notice.